ndrooo/a.ndr.ooo/garden/A pretty-good web accessibility audit.md

 The most common issue here is that a developer has set `outline: none` on an element or used `all: unset`.
 Get rid of that or add a custom highlight with [good color contrast](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html) and you're ready to go!
 ### Is it interactive?
 This is often misunderstood, but the rule is straightforward.
-If you can [[Interactability|interact]] with it, it should be in the focus order.
+If you can [[Interactivity|interact]] with it, it should be in the focus order.
 If you can't, it shouldn't be.
 That means clicking, typing, arrow keys, whatever.
 Plenty of "important" but non-interactive elements won't be in the tab order, and they shouldn't be!
 The focus order exists for mobility-impaired users, and users with different needs (e.g. blind users) have different ways of getting around.

 > [!warning] Important caveat!
 > It's sometimes okay for an interactive element to be reachable by basic keyboard interactions.
 For example, you may only be able to tab to the first element of a checklist, but you can use the arrow keys to get to the other elements.
 That's fine, and can be a better experience!